 The sticky white dumpling made from rice is called Mochi(もち) and during the New Year, Japanese make a special shape from Mochi turning it into “Kagami Mochi”.
 Prepared with the soup ozoni(お雑煮), a New Year traditional Japanese dish, Kagami mochi is meant to welcome the New Year and it’s eaten during the beginning of January.

-The Kagami Mochi, formed from two round cakes of mochi with a tangerine (daidai) placed on top.
-The Tangerine is supposed to be a symbol for a good year and prosperity since it means “several generations.”
+The Kagami Mochi is formed from two round cakes of mochi with a tangerine (daidai) placed on the top of it.
+The Tangerine is supposed to be a symbol for “good year” and “prosperity”, and of the meanings is “several generations” which implies longevity.

-Japanese have a culture of giving money to children during the New Year.
-This is known as otoshidama.
-A symbolic amount of money is handed out in small decorated envelopes called pochibukuro.
+The Japanese have a custom of giving money to children as a gift for the New Year.
+This practice is known as otoshidama.
+A symbolic amount of money is handed out in small decorated envelopes called pochi-bukuro.

 The Kadomatsu is a traditional Japanese decoration made from bamboo and pine and it occupies an important place in the New Years celebrations in Japan.
 It is usually 2 pines forming a gate, set in front of homes in order to welcome ancestral spirits or “kami” (gods) and have good luck in the coming year.

 The Shimekazari, is yet another traditional ornament for the New Year holidays and it represents a brand new start.
 The Japanese custom is to hang it on the house entrance usually right after Christmas, as it is believed it brings good luck, has a role in preventing bad spirits from entering, and it is inviting the deities.